 For most people, they don’t want the uncertainty of not knowing how much their plan will cost.

 Decide Which Plan Is Right For You

 One thing which confuses a lot of applicants is determining which kind of plan is best for them.
 There are several, and guaranteed universal life is only one of them.

-Because these plans are so unique, they aren’t going to work for a lot of people, but there are still several other options to choose from.
+These plans are so unique so they aren’t going to work for a lot of people.
+But there are still several other options to choose from.

 Let’s look at term life insurance first.
 These plans are only effective for a specific time frame, which can be anywhere from 5 years to 30 years.

 After that point, they are no longer active.
 Because these plans are not a permanent form of coverage, they are much cheaper.